-12.2 Attendance when a committee is performing judicial or quasi-judicial functions
+13.2 Attendance when a committee is performing judicial or quasi-judicial functions

-When a committee is performing judicial or quasi-judicial functions members of the local authority who are not members of that committee are not entitled to take part in the proceedings.
+When a committee is performing judicial or quasi-judicial functions, members of the local authority who are not members of that committee are not entitled to take part in the proceedings.

-12.3 Leave of absence
+13.3 Leave of absence

-A council, local board or community board may grant a member leave of absence following an application from that member.
+A council may grant a member leave of absence following an application from that member.
+The council may delegate the power to grant a leave of absence to the Mayor in order to protect a member's privacy.

-In addition a council, local board or community board may delegate the power to grant a leave of absence to the Chairperson in order to protect a member's privacy.
-The Chairperson will advise all members of the council, local board or community board whenever a member has been granted leave of absence under delegated authority.
+The Mayor may approve a member's application, and the Council may approve an application from the Mayor.
+The Mayor will advise all members of the council whenever a member has been granted leave of absence under delegated authority.
 Meeting minutes will record that a member has leave of absence as an apology for that meeting.

-12.4 Apologies
+13.4 Apologies

 A member who does not have leave of absence may tender an apology should they be absent from all or part of a meeting.
-The Chairperson must invite apologies at the beginning of each meeting, including apologies for lateness and early departure.
+The Mayor (or acting chair) must invite apologies at the beginning of each meeting, including apologies for lateness and early departure.
 The meeting may accept or decline any apologies.
+Members may be recorded as absent on council business where their absence is a result of a commitment made on behalf of the council.